OvrLore/Pi/README.md

 ## Features

+#### Customizable Input:
+Input _any numbers_ and let Pi Searcher find its first occurrence within the first _50 million_ digits of pi.

 #### Efficient Searching:
 Utilizes the _Boyer-Moore algorithm_ for fast and effective search operations within the extensive digits of pi.
+But let's see how the algorithm works:

 ```swift